Likelihood-free inference with emulator networks: Results

-We use the total variation (TV) between true and approximate posterior (evaluated using numerical integration) to quantify performance.
-We find that emulators with \textit{MaxVar} sampling work better than uniform sampling (\myfig{gauss}b).
+We use the total variation (TV) between true and approximate posterior (evaluated using numerical integration) to quantify performance as a function of the number of acquisitions.
+The emulator is trained on an initial dataset and updated after each new acquisition.
+We find that emulators with \textit{MaxVar} sampling work better than uniform sampling (\myfig{gauss}{b}).
 Both BOLFI rules (\textit{ExpIntVar} and \textit{MaxVar}) exhibit very similar performance, but require higher number of simulations than emulators to reach low TV values.
-On a 2-dimensional version of the problem, the qualitative ordering is the same, but the differences between methods are greater (\myfig{gauss}c).
+On a 2-dimensional version of the problem, the qualitative ordering is the same, but the differences between methods are greater (\myfig{gauss}{c}).
 We did additional runs of BOLFI \textit{MaxVar} to confirm that it eventually converges towards the correct posterior.
 However, convergence is slow and the quality of the inferred posterior depends strongly on the choice of the threshold parameter used in BOLFI (see \myappendix{bolfi_convergence}).

-\subsection{High-dimensional observations: Inferring the location and contrast of a blob}
+\subsection{ii) High-dimensional observations: Inferring the location and contrast of a blob}

-In this example, we show that our method can be applied to estimation problems with high-dimensional observations without having to resort to using summary statistics\cite{Nott_2018}.
-We model the rendering of a blob on a 2D image, and learn a `global' emulator for the forward model.
+We show that our method can be applied to estimation problems with high-dimensional observations without having to resort to using summary statistics.
+We model the rendering of a blob on a 2D image, and learn a global emulator for the forward model.

 The forward model takes as inputs three parameters ($x_\text{off}$, $y_\text{off}$ and $\gamma$) -- which encode horizontal and vertical displacement, and contrast of the blob -- and returns per-pixels activation probabilities $p_{ij}$.
-The value of each pixel $v_{ij}$ is then generated according to a binomial distribution with total count $255$ (8-bits gray-scale image) and probability $p_{ij}$, resulting in a $32 \times 32$ pixel image (\myfig{binom}a; see \myappendix{binom} for further details).
-In this application, we use a multi-layer neural network (see \myappendix{binom} for details) whose output is, for each pixel, the mean parameter of the binomial distribution.
+The value of each pixel $v_{ij}$ is then generated according to a binomial distribution with total count $255$ (8-bits gray-scale image) and probability $p_{ij}$, resulting in a $32 \times 32$ pixel image (\myfig{binom}{a}).
+In this application, we use a multi-layer neural network whose output is, for each pixel, the mean parameter of the binomial distribution (see \myappendix{binom} for further details).